erikandersson96/portfolio-project-five/TESTING.md

 ---
 ## Manual Testing

-I have manualy tested all of my websites functions and features in th browser, so it works as expected.
-I have used `Google chrome` the whole time, on a `MacBook pro 2016`.
+I have manually tested all of my website's functions and features in the browser, so it works as expected.
+I have used `Google chrome` the whole time, on a `MacBook pro-2016`.

 ---
 ## Defensive Programming

-#### Function based views
+#### Function-based views

 For my function based views I have been using a tyle decorator of `@login_required` above each function to make sure that users must be logged in before using that function.

-#### Class based views
+#### Class-based views

-For my class based views I have used `LoginRequiredMixin` to make sure that users must be logged in to perform this function.
+For my class-based views, I have used `LoginRequiredMixin` to make sure that users must be logged in to perform this function.

 #### Other ways

-Other than those I have implemented an if statement to check if the user is a super user (admin/store owner) or not, this I have been taken as inspiration from Boutique Ado.
+Other than those I have implemented an if statement to check if the user is a super user (admin/store owner) or not, I have been taken this as inspiration from Boutique Ado.

 ---
 ## Automated Tests

-For this project I have been implementing test cases for views.py to make sure that the view renders the correct page.
-I haven't done it in all apps or for all views, I am still new to testing and I am not entirely comfortable with it so I haven't been to consistent with always testing before writing html for each template.
-I got ahead of my self for some of the apps.
-For me it is still a win since I didn't do any automated tests at all in my fourth project, I will keep learning as I countinue my web development career in the future.
+For this project, I have been implementing test cases for views.py to make sure that the view renders the correct page.
+I haven't done it in all apps or for all views, I am still new to testing and I am not entirely comfortable with it so I haven't been too consistent with always testing before writing HTML for each template.
+I got ahead of myself with some of the apps.
+For me it is still a win since I didn't do any automated tests at all in my fourth project, I will keep learning as I continue my web development career in the future.

 ---
 ## RETURN BACK TO [TOP](#testing)